-In his early years at Manchester United, he was frequently used as a midfielder, changing to defender still at Old Trafford.
-McGrath relied mainly on pace, strength and his ability to read the game.
-Ben Dyson quoted: ‘Defending is known as the devil of football, McGrath makes it seem like a work of art’.
+In his early years at Manchester United, Paul McGrath was frequently used as a midfielder, changing to defender still at Old Trafford.
+Paul McGrath relied mainly on pace, strength and his ability to read the game.
+Ben Dyson quoted: ‘Defending is known as the devil of football, Paul McGrath makes it seem like a work of art’.

 Often regarded as one of the best defenders in the game, several knee injuries stopped McGrath from becoming a regular under new United manager Alex Ferguson.
-McGrath and Ferguson also faced a turbulent relationship, as McGrath‘s alcohol addiction and physical problems led to United offering him a retirement package of £100,000 with a testimonial.
+Paul McGrath and Ferguson also faced a turbulent relationship, as Paul McGrath‘s alcohol addiction and physical problems led to United offering him a retirement package of £100,000 with a testimonial.
 McGrath refused, and instead Ferguson began to inform clubs of his availability.
-Although McGrath’s former manager Atkinson made an offer from Sheffield Wednesday, Aston Villa’s offer was accepted and McGrath signed in 1989.
+Although Paul McGraths former manager Atkinson made an offer from Sheffield Wednesday, Aston Villa’s offer was accepted and Paul McGrath signed in 1989.

 While at Villa, Paul McGrath played some of the best football of his life despite recurrent problems in his knees.
 Villa came close to winning the title in Paul McGrath‘s first season, finishing second to Liverpool F.C..
 The next season saw Villa fighting relegation for much of the season, a shadow of the side the previous season under Graham Taylor, who had left to take control of England.
 Atkinson then took over and Villa again ended as runner-up, to McGrath’s former employer Manchester United.
 Paul McGrath won the PFA Player of the Year award at the end of the season, and would also win his first Villa trophy in 1994, defeating Manchester United in the League Cup final.